-Internationally, NUS School of Computing and its Department of Computer Science and Department of Information Systems have established mutually beneficial relations with corresponding faculties and departments in leading universities in Asia and further abroad.
+Internationally, NUS School of Computing and its Department of Computer Science and Department of Information Systems and Analytics have established mutually beneficial relations with corresponding faculties and departments in leading universities in Asia and further abroad.

 Universities in Asia with which NUS School of Computing has maintained regular academic exchange include China’s Fudan University, Harbin Institute of Technology and Tsinghua University; Vietnam National University and Hanoi University of Technology, and various Indian Institutes of Technology.

 The School has long upheld the borderless approach to research collaboration, with ties being forged and maintained by research groups and individual faculty members with their counterparts in locales ranging from Cambridge and Oxford to Brown, Harvard MIT and UC Berkeley.

 Beyond academia, NUS School of Computing works with both industry and government agencies in spearheading niche research efforts and nurturing talent for the dynamic digital economy.
 The research efforts of faculty members in the School have attracted funding from a range of sources, from Asian Office of Aerospace Research & Development (AOARD) to Hewlett Packard, Microsoft and Nokia and Singapore Press Holdings, among others.
 Working with industry input, the School has embarked on initiatives such as the Services Science, Management and Engineering (SSME), a specialisation that is being offered to undergraduates with input from IBM.